-NOTE: The purpose of this bill is to remove the reporting of assessments and portfolio reviews to county boards of home schooled children.
+NOTE: The purpose of this bill is to provide clarity and guidelines for microschools in this state.

 Strike-throughs indicate language that would be stricken from a heading or the present law and underscoring indicates new language that would be added.